 Excerpt: Archaeological report on a major site.
-Discussion: how it has been utilized by archaeologists/ historians.
+Discussion: how it has been utilized by archaeologists/historians.

-Unit II: Political and Economic History: How Inscriptions tell a story
+Unit II: Political and Economic History: How Inscriptions tell a story political andeconomic history.

 Broad overview: Political and economic history from the Mauryan to the Gupta period.